Services Contacts Free Consultation via WhatsApp

 This is one of the most common questions from our clients.
 The answer depends on the document type and the specific requirements of the German authority, but the basic rule is: since Germany signed the 1961 Hague Convention, an apostille is sufficient for the vast majority of documents.
 Consular legalization through the embassy or consulate is not required.

 The apostille is a square stamp (or sticker) with standardized features, affixed to the original document or on a separate sheet attached to the document.
 It confirms the authenticity of the signature, the capacity of the person who signed the document and the seal with which the document is affixed.
-Once the apostille is issued, the document is ready for translation and use in Germany.
+When you present a Russian document to a German authority (Ausländerbehörde, Standesamt, Bürgeramt, university, employer), the document must bear an apostille stamp from the competent Russian authority.
+Without an apostille, your document will not be accepted.

 Processing time for an apostille in Russia varies depending on the document type, region and competent authority.
 Moscow and St. Petersburg typically process requests faster than more remote regions.
 We have direct contacts with competent authorities throughout Russia, which accelerates the process.